decke/smtprelay/README.md

 * Forwards all mail to a smarthost (GMail, MailGun or any other SMTP server)
 * Small codebase
 * IPv6 support
+* Docker support

+## Using docker

+Running smtprelay in a container is supported.
+You can simply use the included `Dockerfile` to build and run the server.
+When building the container the current configuration file `smtprelay.ini` will be copied inside the container, so you must either configure the server before building or use a volume to mount a different configuration to `/smtprelay.ini`.

+As you may decide to use a different port than 25 to listen on, you must uncomment the `EXPOSE` statement in the Dockerfile and configure your own port (or use docker-compose).

+**Important**: Keep in mind that docker does not support IPv6 by default, so you either enable support or remove any IPv6 listening directives (`listen = ... [::1]:25`) from `smtprelay.ini` before running.